bsuttor/ploneconf-talk-2022/presentation.md

 #### Staging

-When change are detected, staging instances should be automaticaly updated
+When changes are detected, staging instances should be automaticaly updated

 #### Production